contoweb/laravel-pdflib/README.md

 ### Laravel 5.5+:

 Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
-If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php
+If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php.
+Since Laravel 11, the file for providers has changed to bootstrap/providers.php.

 ```php
 Contoweb\Pdflib\PdflibServiceProvider::class,